Cool Tools: Powershell ISE-Steroids

 Ran into an issue with the “Preview New Reporting Portal” link on a fresh install of 2016 giving me a not found error.

-Changing the virtual directory in the …
+Changing the virtual directory in the Report URL tab for SSRS configuration fixed this invalid link.
+In my case, I …

 Failover all databases to other server